MediciHouse07/Learning_Records/economic_money_banking.md

 - some people cares about the term rate, some peole cares about... and some people cares about the spread between the two lines, that was a force that shape the chart

+### 4-2

+2022/09/16

+- collateral shortage, and repo rate
+- bidding on spot market, and invert yield curve
+- when there is no one want to be on the contract of otherside, that's when the other side has a high yield
+- not about volume, it is about incentive

+### 4-3

+2022/09/16

+- 0000<->0600 do business with CB, it is not neccessary to deal in market rate

 # Lecture Week11
 ## Lec 1
 2022/03/18:💫 All finished <br>